JustinStarreveld/ROBIST/README.md

 The script used to create the figures in this illustrative example is `Code/tp_illustrative_plots.py`.

 ## Contact Information
-Our software is not flawless.
+Our code is not flawless.
 In case you have any questions or suggestions, please reach us at j.s.starreveld@uva.nl.